zowe/docs-site/docs/getting-started/user-roadmap-app-framework.md

 # Information roadmap for Zowe Application Framework

-This roadmap outlines the information resources that are available for all user roles who are interested in Zowe Application Framework.
-These resources provide information about various subject areas, such as learning basic skills, installation, developing, and troubleshooting for Zowe API Mediation Layer.
+This roadmap outlines information resources that are applicable to the various user roles who are interested in Zowe Application Framework.
+These resources provide information about various subject areas, such as learning basic skills, installation, developing, and troubleshooting for Zowe Application Framework.

 The following definition of skill levels about Zowe will help you gather most relevant resources for you.